Frosthaven/dragon-server/README.md

 ## Use Case

 This server is designed to be long-lived and low maintenance.
-It is ideal for projects that do not require scaling consideration.
+It is ideal for containerized projects that do not require scaling consideration.
 For projects that do require scaling, container orchestration tools like Kubernetes are recommended.

 ## Included Software